 How to test feasibility before spending money on a big plant

 Before committing to an expensive or large specimen, do three things.
 First, look up your exact USDA hardiness zone and your local frost dates.
+NWS Salt Lake City’s Climate Book provides freeze timing resources, including earliest and latest freezes and counts of freezing days, based on local historical station data to help you run that feasibility test local frost dates.
 The USDA Plant Hardiness Zone Map is interactive and lets you zoom to your street.
 USU Extension also publishes frost date tables broken down by Wasatch Front stations and other Utah locations, so you can see exactly how many frost-free days you actually have in your part of the state.

 Second, walk your property and identify your warmest microclimate.
 Look for spots with full southern exposure, heat-absorbing masonry or brick walls, and protection from north winds.
 These microclimates can meaningfully extend your effective growing season and reduce the risk of cold damage during shoulder months.